dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-overview.md

 Visual Studio is a .NET Framework-based application, and as such, the Visual Designer you see for Windows Forms is also based on .NET Framework.
 With a .NET Framework project, both the Visual Studio environment and the Windows Forms app being designed run within the same process, **devenv.exe**.
 This poses a problem when you're working with a Windows Forms .NET (not .NET Framework) app.
 Both .NET and .NET Framework can't work within the same process.
 As a result, Windows Forms .NET uses a different designer, the "out-of-process" designer.

 The out-of-process designer is a process called **DesignToolsServer.exe**, and is run along-side Visual Studio's **devenv.exe** process.
-The **DesignToolsServer.exe** process runs in the same version and platform, such as .NET 7 and x64, of .NET that your app is using.
+The **DesignToolsServer.exe** process runs in the same version and platform, such as .NET 7 and x64, of .NET that your app is targeting.
 When your custom control needs to display UI in the **devenv.exe** your custom control must implement a client-server architecture to facilitate the communication to and from **devenv.exe**.
 For more information, see [The designer changes since .NET Framework (Windows Forms .NET)](designer-differences-framework.md).

 ## Property window